Last Updated on

 Are Fat Bombs Good For You?

-Fat bombs are popular with ketogenic diet recipe sites, and they are generally highly-concentrated fat sources with a sweet taste.
+Fat bombs are one of the most popular keto recipes, and they are generally highly-concentrated fat sources with a sweet taste.

 Usually, these foods are a mixture of various fats, nuts/fruit, and natural sweeteners.

 As a treat from time to time, they are fine.

 However, they shouldn’t be an everyday thing.

 Unfortunately, saturated fat was the victim of a hypothesis pitching it as the cause of “clogged arteries,” and it has been demonized since then.

 However, the science doesn’t support this mistaken belief.